tommarshall/next-kontent-on-demand-isr-demo/README.md

 - Posts appear in the 'more stories' section on other post pages.
 - Author content might also change.

-To resolve this we'd either need to set a sensible `revalidate` duration for both the home and post page routes, or implement additional logic within the [`api/revalidate.js`](./pages/api/revalidate.js) endpoint to handle these cases via `unstable_revalidate`.
+To resolve this we'd either need to set a sensible `revalidate` duration for both the home and post page routes, or implement additional logic within the [`api/revalidate.js`](./pages/api/revalidate.js) endpoint to handle these cases via `revalidate()`.